jfcere/ngx-markdown/README.md

 }
 ```

-#### Renderer
+## Renderer

-`MarkdownService` exposes the `renderer` property which allows you to render tokens in a custom manner.
+Tokens can be render in a custom manner by either...
+- providing the `renderer` property with the `MarkedOptions` when importing `MarkdownModule.forRoot()` into your main application module (see [Configuration](#markedoptionsrenderer) section)
+- using `MarkdownService` exposed `renderer`

-Here is an example of overriding the default heading token rendering by adding an embedded anchor tag like on GitHub:
+Here is an example of overriding the default heading token rendering through `MarkdownService` by adding an embedded anchor tag like on GitHub:

 ```typescript
 import { Component, OnInit } from '@angular/core';